Skip to main content

 Setup Instructions

-• API key
+• API Key (required)

-• Host URL (if using custom endpoint)
+• Host URL (for custom endpoints)

-• Organization ID (if using organization tracking)
+• Organization ID (for usage tracking)

-• Project identifier (if using project management)
+• Project (for resource management)

 Enterprise Deployment